jiangxincode/ApkToolBoxGUI/src/site/markdown/recovery_file_password.md

 There are two types of generating possible passwords: brute-force and dictionary.
 The latter is more efficient, but you need select one password dictionary.
 `ApkToolBoxGUI` does not provide any dictionary for legal reasons.
 However, it is quite easy to find and download the dictionary on Internet.

 If you select dictionary:

 * Select on password dictionary
 * Set thread number depend on your PC power

 ![Recover_Password](https://raw.githubusercontent.com/wiki/jiangxincode/ApkToolBoxGUI/Recover_Password_05.png)

-If you select brute-force
+If you select brute-force:

-* Select/Unselect the character type of the possible password
+* Select/Unselect the character type of possible password
 * Set the length of the possible password

 ![Recover_Password](https://raw.githubusercontent.com/wiki/jiangxincode/ApkToolBoxGUI/Recover_Password_06.png)